Clinical Outcomes for Stroke Patients at Casa Colina

 Casa Colina patients experience a significant decrease in the level of supervision they need, translating into increased independence and greater ability to return to their previous living environment.

-The Supervision Rating Scale measures the amount of supervision one may need from a licensed professional or caregiver.
-On average when patients are admitted to Casa Colina with a brain injury they require
+We use the Supervision Rating Scale to measure the amount of supervision an individual needs from a licensed professional or caregiver.
+On average when patients are admitted to Casa Colina after having a stroke they require

 full time direct or indirect supervision.
-By discharge patients only require
+By discharge they only require

 part-time supervision.
 This allows more of our patients to return home and participate in community activities.
 (Data collected between 1/2010 - 12/2010)